ACURATE IDE Study: Safety and Effectiveness of the Experimental Acurate Valve for Transcatheter Aortic Valve Replacement

 Note 1: Risk of operative mortality must be assessed via an in-person evaluation by a center cardiac surgeon and must be confirmed by the CRC (which must include an experienced cardiac surgeon).

 Note 2: At the time this protocol was written, subjects at extreme and high surgical risk were approved for TAVR with commercially available devices in the United States and Canada.
 Subjects at intermediate surgical risk were approved for TAVR with select commercially available devices in the United States and Canada.
+Subjects at low surgical risk were subsequently approved for TAVR with commercially available devices in the United States.

 - IC5.
 Heart team (which must include an experienced cardiac interventionalist and an experienced cardiac surgeon) agrees that the subject is likely to benefit from valve replacement.